 - Updating the budget and using the budget as a management tool to keep your program on track‒making changes to the budget when necessary

 - Understanding how and when the cash comes in and goes out with a cash flow statement‒guidance for putting together your cash flow analysis

 - Developing measurable program performance measures for measuring the success of your program and making necessary adjustments for the future‒suggestions for putting together your own key performance indicators

-- Understanding the basic concept of fund accounting and how individual programs fit in
+- Understanding the basic concept of funds accounting and how individual programs fit in

 - Understanding the importance of an individual program to the overall organization

 Brad Lebowsky earned his MBA with an emphasis on nonprofit management specializing in finance and budgeting.
-Brad has more than 25 years of nonprofit management experience and is a sought-after speaker, author, and nonprofit consultant.
+Brad has more than 25 years of nonprofit management experience and is a sought-after speaker, author, educator, and nonprofit consultant.
 His areas of expertise include budgeting, finance, grant writing, strategic planning, board training, retention of donors, employees, volunteers, and professional development.
-He is also the author of Downsizing: Alternatives for Companies; a resource for those affected, and has produced a podcast, The Career Mentor Podcast, which is available on iTunes, Spotify, and Podbean.com.
+He also has a podcast, The NEA Podcast, which is available on YouTube, iTunes, Spotify, and Podbean.com.
 Brad can be reached at Brad@4NEA.com.
-As a speaker, author, or consultant his overriding goals are to grow people, communities, and resources for nonprofit organizations across the country.
+As a speaker, author, educator, or consultant his overriding goals are to grow people, communities, and resources for nonprofit organizations across the country.